richardbiely/gaia-ecs/README.md

 In other words, you attach a piece of information to one chunk specifically.<br/>
 If you organize your data with care (which you should) this can save you some very precious memory or performance depending on your use case.<br/>

-For instance, imagine you have a grid with fields of 10 meters in size on each axis.
+For instance, imagine you have a grid with fields of 100 meters squared.
 Now if you create your entities carefully they get organized in grid fields implicitly on data level already without you having to use any sort of spatial map container.
 ```cpp
 w.AddComponent<Position>(e1, {10,1});